agkalkin/davi_ii/README.md

 •	Change the numbering in the top 10 to regular numbers, instead of 50k to show 50000. (done)
 •	In the Years section make the titles clearer of what is shown. (done)

-Dimitrios Giotis, BSc in Statistics, financial and actuarial mathematics, University of Aegean, Greece
+Dimitrios Giotis, BSc in Statistics, financial and actuarial mathematics, University of Aegean, Greece:

 •	Add calculation for average casualties per year in the year page. (not done)
 •	In the year page again, add data labels on the second chart. (done)
 •	Change the labels to give more understandable information. (done)

-Aleksios Gialamas, Bachelor of Industrial Management, University of Pireaus, Greeece & Bachelor of Arts, Kraków Academy of Fine Arts, Poland.
+Aleksios Gialamas, Bachelor of Industrial Management, University of Pireaus, Greeece & Bachelor of Arts, Kraków Academy of Fine Arts, Poland:

 •	I don't understand what some of the titles mean.
 (Done)
 •	Add some instructions above the filters, for example Filter by year.
 (Done)